-This is among the most beautiful cities globally as it boasts of romantic scenery, serene canals, historical attractions, and many things that you can try out here.
-The city was built on a Mediterranean lagoon, and it is filled with many medieval history and cafes that have not changed since the 18th century.
+This is among the most beautiful cities globally as it boasts romantic scenery, serene canals, historical attractions, and many things you can try out here.
+The city was built on a Mediterranean lagoon, filled with many medieval history and cafes that have not changed since the 18th century.
 Some of the top things to do in Venice are listed below.

 Visit St. Mark’s Basilica